 So what is the difference and how does it affect the operation of the vehicle?

-NB: if your 4WD has the ability to lock its center differential, always ensure that it is disengaged or unlocked before you venture back onto the tarmac or any hi-traction surface.
+NB: if your 4WD can lock its center differential, always ensure that it is disengaged before you head back onto the tarmac or any hi-traction surface.

 Transmission wind-up occurs when a part-time 4WD vehicle is operated on a non-slippery surface like tarmac or pavement which does not allow the left and right side wheels on the axles to turn at different speeds while taking a bend.

-When cornering in 4WD, the difference in rotational speeds between the two inner wheels and 2 outer wheels causes the axle drive-train to wind up, resulting in major damage to tires and other drive-train components.
-The high torque generated inside the transfer box and other drive-train components is susceptible to major damage when the transmission is placed in 4WD and made to turn corners on high-traction surfaces.
+- When cornering in 4WD, the difference in rotational speeds between the two inner wheels and 2 outer wheels causes the axle drive-train to wind up.

 Example: If you are turning left the two wheels on the left side of the axles are turning slower than the two on the right side because the circumference is smaller.
 If the vehicle is in 4WD mode on a high traction surface then drive-train wind-up occurs because the axles want to turn at the same speed and that stress which it generates on the drive-train is what causes the axle-binding.